jaybeeuu/jaybeeuu-dev/packages/posts/src/what-is-this/what-is-this.md

-Even worse by assigning a method to a variable or passing it as an `argument` to a function the method *becomes* a function  once more. i.e. the methodness or functionness is a prooperty of **where** the thing is stored, not what is is or where it was written.
+Even worse by assigning a method to a variable or passing it as an `argument` to a function the method *becomes* a function  once more. i.e. the methodness or functionness is a prooperty of *where the thing is stored*, not what is is or where it was written.
 This has consequences...

 ```js